Utility monster: The thought experiment

 A hypothetical being, which Nozick calls the utility monster, receives much more utility from each unit of a resource that it consumes than anyone else does.
-For instance, eating a cookie might bring only one unit of pleasure to an ordinary person but could bring 100 units of pleasure to a utility monster.
+For instance, eating an apple might bring only one unit of pleasure to an ordinary person, but could bring 100 units of pleasure to a utility monster.
 If the utility monster can get so much pleasure from each unit of resources, it follows from utilitarianism that the distribution of resources should acknowledge this.
 If the utility monster existed, it would justify the mistreatment and perhaps annihilation of everyone else, according to the mandates of utilitarianism, because, for the utility monster, the pleasure it receives outweighs the suffering it may cause.
 Nozick writes:Utilitarian theory is embarrassed by the possibility of utility monsters who get enormously greater sums of utility from any sacrifice of others than these others lose ... the theory seems to require that we all be sacrificed in the monster's maw, in order to increase total utility.
 This thought experiment attempts to show that utilitarianism is not actually egalitarian, even though it appears to be at first glance.

-The experiment contends that there is no way of aggregating utility which can circumvent the conclusion that all units should be given to a utility monster, because it's possible to tailor a monster to any given system.
+The experiment contends that there is no way of aggregating utility which can circumvent the conclusion that all units should be given to a utility monster, because it is possible to tailor a monster to any given system.

-For example, Rawls' maximin considers a group's utility to be the same as the utility of the member who's worst off.
+For example, Rawls's maximin considers a group's utility to be the same as the utility of the member who is worst off.
 The "happy" utility monster of total utilitarianism is ineffective against maximin, because as soon as a monster has received enough utility to no longer be the worst-off in the group, there's no need to accommodate it.
 But maximin has its own monster: an unhappy (worst-off) being who only gains a tiny amount of utility no matter how many resources are given to it.